corda/token-sdk/QUESTIONS.md

 Other areas which need more thought:

- 1. The token type interfaces.
-Ledger native vs depository receipt etc. Issued, redeemable, etc.
- 2. Need to develop a nice API for using Token pointers.
+ 1. Need to develop a nice API for using Token pointers.
 Currently the API is a bit clunky.
- 3. Where does reference data sit?
+ 2. Where does reference data sit?
 On ledger?
 In library?
 In attachments?
 Where exactly?
- 4. What token types will be used as pointers, what tokens will be inlined?
+ 3. What token types will be used as pointers, what tokens will be inlined?
 Equities probably pointers, money will be inlined.
- 5. Depth of modelling, do we want to model commercial bank money as a liability of a commerical bank to deliver a liability of a central bank??
+ 4. Depth of modelling, do we want to model commercial bank money as a liability of a commerical bank to deliver a liability of a central bank??
 Would be nice if we could but is this overly complex?
- 6. Are non fungible things just tokens?
+ 5. Are non fungible things just tokens?
- 7. Do we need to inline token symbol and description for fungible token pointers?
-How does this affect token selection?
- 8. How does all this interact with obligations?
+ 6. How does all this interact with obligations?

 Token selection: